- The ending of Hamlet.Hamlet: The rest is silence.

 - Hamlet's opening monologue, especially the last line - "break, my heart, for I must hold my tongue".

 - The real context of the "what a piece of work is man" line - What Hamlet's really saying is that he's so depressed, no matter how lovely the world is, he cannot appreciate it.

-- The particular version I saw played Hamlet as The Stoic around all others; even the scene with Gertrude was done in an almost blank, totally unnerving near-monotone.
+- One version played Hamlet as The Stoic around all others; even the scene with Gertrude was done in an almost blank, totally unnerving near-monotone.
 Then when Horatio goes for the goblet, Hamlet gets hold of it and says "As thou'rt a man, give me the cup."
 Horatio does not.
 Hamlet's control wavers as he demands "Let go!" and yet Horatio fights for the poisoned chalice.
 The next sentence is startlingly anguished, so much so that Horatio releases the cup on reflex and Hamlet flings it away, proceeding to give his last sets of lines with an overwhelming emotion that seems to have been bottled up throughout the entire play.
 It could easily have gone over-the-top, but somehow it worked.

 - The scene when Insane!Ophelia comes wandering onstage, right as the newly-returned Laertes is flipping out at Claudius about his father Polonius' death.
 So his father's been murdered, and now his sister has lost it.
 A couple scenes later, he learns that she's drowned.

 - In one production, Ophelia had a heartbreakingly plaintive voice—and there was an extra dimension added to the scene by the fact that the guy who played Laertes was really her brother.

 - In the Kenneth Branagh version, if your heart hasn't already been broken after Ophelia's finished singing 'And will a not come again', it's going to shatter when you see her calmly get up and walk back into her padded cell... and just stand there, staring at the wall.